gregabbott/stow/README.md

-Stow edits and stores tabular data in a JSON format.
+Stow edits tables and stores tabular data in a JSON format.
 The GUI tool reads and writes local (gzipped) plain text files, runs offline in a browser as a single page app, and bundles everything into a HTML monofile under 50KB.

 <details open><summary>Example Stow File Structure</summary>